Chickenpox and Shingles Tests

 Care must be taken when interpreting the results of VZV testing.
-The doctor evaluates the results in conjunction with clinical findings.
+The healthcare practitioner evaluates the results in conjunction with clinical findings.
 It can sometimes be difficult to distinguish between a latent and active VZV infection.
 This is possible for several reasons, including:

-- An infant or immune-compromised person may not have a strong antibody response to the VZV infection - their IgM and IgG levels may be lower than expected even though they have an active case of VZV.
+- An infant or immunocompromised person may not have a strong antibody response to the VZV infection - their IgM and IgG levels may be lower than expected even though the person has an active case of VZV.